bkgrnd/cropmate/README.md

 - pest macro
 - "good" code

-ALSO, some of the stuff here is blatantly vibecoded, i will eventually rewrite it but who gives a shit.
+ALSO, this is based off of a vibecoded macro i made like a month ago so yeah

 # REQUIRES [Minescript](https://minescript.net/)